Do you support vulnerable* EU/EEA/Swiss nationals or citizens who are relatives of EU/EEA/Swiss (including non-EU citizens)?

 This joint webinar is organised by the Citizens Rights Project in co-operation with our partners from Drummond Miller LLP.

-The principal speaker will be Janey Armstrong, a partner at Drummond Miller LLP who leads the immigration team in the firm’s Glasgow office.
+The principal speaker will be Janey Armstrong, a partner at Drummond Miller LLP and leads the immigration team in the firm’s Glasgow office.
 Since the Brexit referendum, she has been advising EEA nationals and their family members about their right to reside in the UK.
 She specialises in helping individuals with complex cases to apply for status through the EU Settlement Scheme.
 Janey, and other solicitors at Drummond Miller, have presented at a number of Citizens’ Right Project events across Scotland.

 *Eg: Elderly, children in care, victims of domestic abuse, homeless people, people with chaotic live styles, no access to the Internet, poor digital skills and/or poor English knowledge, and others.